CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

 1. Ensure that your are connected to CMS Cisco VPN before proceeding

-1. Change to the "repo" directory
+1. Change to the "Deploy" directory

    ```ShellSession
    $ cd ~/code/ab2d/Deploy